WULFFJ/LinkScarper/README.md

 # LinkScarper
 Simple, quick and efficient for scraping all the urls off a webpage.
-Python Script
+#Python Script
-Prompts for a url to scrape links from
+Prompts for a url to scrape links from.